WagnerGFX/UnityCorePackage/README.md

 - **Object:** Validation to check for null, files and prefab files.
 - **MonoBehaviour:** Assert Unity Objects for null values.
 Useful during OnValidate().
 - **Vector2D/3D:** A collection of methods to convert analog movement into discrete.
 Great for grid movement.

-## Other recommended libraries
-Need more?
-Take a look at these free libraries to help in your gamedev journey.

-[**NaughtyAttributes**](https://github.com/dbrizov/NaughtyAttributes) is quite an useful extension to supplement the default Unity attributes.

-[**Code Monkey Utilities**](https://unitycodemonkey.com/utils.php) contains a bunch of useful classes like displaying UI in the world space and extension methods with helper functions.

 ## Credits and References
 [^arrow]: *Original idea discussed and implemented in the Unity Forums* | [link](https://forum.unity.com/threads/debug-drawarrow.85980/) |